drupal-entity-training/event/index.md

 handler for all operations as a fallback.
 More granular permissions together with an enhanced entity access control handler will be added below.

-* Add a `event.permissions.yml` with the following:
+* Add an `event.permissions.yml` file with the following:

   ```yaml
   administer events: